All About Personal Property

 Mineral Leasehold Interests (Oil & Gas)

 For purposes of taxation, oil and gas leases, oil and gas wells, all casing, tubing and other equipment and materials used in operating oil and gas wells are considered personal property.
-Please click the "Oil & Gas" tab above for more information.
+Please click the "Oil & Gas" tab on the left hand side of the page for more information.

 For valuation purposes, watercraft that is classified within the “Other” subclass of personal property is appraised at its market value as of January 1st.
 Watercrafts include boats, boat trailers, outboard motors and personal watercraft.
 Effective January 1, 2003, watercraft values may be prorated if a sale occurs after January 1st and before September 31st.
 The owner of record is to notify the County Appraiser’s Office, via a Watercraft Bill of Sale, within 30 days of the acquisition or sale.